EliezerSunny/First-laravel-project/README.md

 * This web application was designed to let users save there important documents like pictures, files.
 And also allows you to chat with your members registered on the this platform.
 * Each users must create an to be a member of this platform.
-* Each users also have access to there personal  documents wans it uploaded.
+* Each users also have access to there personal  documents once it's uploaded.
 But you don't have access to others docs.
 * Members of this platform have access to chat with each other in real time.

 ## Features of this web application